EDI

 How EDIFACT Improves EDI Operations

-• As EDIFACT offers a standardized structure for electronic data interchange, it enables the exchange of business documents between companies in various geographical locations.
+• As EDIFACT offers a standardized structure for electronic data interchange, it enables the exchange of EDI documents between companies in various geographical locations.

-• EDIFACT ensures reliable, accurate, and efficient transactions by facilitating the timely transfer of large volumes of structured data.
+• EDIFACT ensures reliable, accurate, and efficient transactions by enabling the transfer of large volumes of data in just a few minutes.

 Conclusion